UoA-CARES/drone_gym/README.md

 [![Python 3.10](https://img.shields.io/badge/python-3.10-blue.svg)](https://www.python.org/downloads/release/python-3100/)

+Gymnasium-compatible environment for reinforcement learning with Crazyflie drones in real-world settings using Vicon motion capture.

-This repository contains the code used to control and train the grippers currently being designed and used in the CARES lab at the The University of Auckland.
+Developed by the CARES Lab at the University of Auckland.

 </div>

+> **Note**: This environment is designed to work with the [CARES Gymnasium Environments](https://github.com/UoA-CARES/gymnasium_envrionments) framework for running RL training tasks.

 ## Installation